Ausangate and Rainbow Mountain Trek 4 Days

 Meals

-At Machu Picchu by Locals , we know food is such an important part of any vacation and getting the right fuel on an active holiday is crucial… We include 3 breakfast, 4 lunch and 3 dinner.
-And of course, we cater to all dietary restrictions Vegetarian, Vegan, Gluten free and others just let us know.
-Our chefs are well-trained to prepare the best food ever you’ve had with local and organic ingredients.
+At Machu Picchu by Locals, we know food is such an important part of any vacation and getting the right fuel on an active holiday is crucial… We include 3 breakfasts, 4 lunches, and 3 dinners.
+And of course, we cater to all dietary restrictions—vegetarian, vegan, gluten-free, and others—just let us know.
+Our chefs are well-trained to prepare the best food you’ve ever had with local and organic ingredients.

 -